Florida Department of Government Efficiency: Membership

 Florida DOGE members will serve a one-year term, appointed by the governor.
+Eric Soskin was appointed on as lead member of the task force.

-Responsibility
+History

+On February 24, 2025, the department was established by Governor Ron DeSantis via executive order.
 Florida DOGE is tasked with reducing bureaucracy, audit local governments and universities, and reimbursing the unused federal dollars allocated to Florida.